-The genius of the Natural Hair community is ALWAYS on display.
-The different ways that we invent homemade natural hair & beauty products and creative ways to protect our lusciousness in order to keep the curls POPPIN’ never stop!
-And one great example of this is the nighttime hairstyle started by beautiful naturals called “pineappling”.
+When you see a natural hair pineapple you realize that the genius of the Natural Hair community is ALWAYS on display.
+The different ways that we invent homemade natural hair & beauty products and creative ways to protect our lusciousness in order to keep the curls POPPIN' never stop!
+And one great example of this is the nighttime hairstyle started by beautiful naturals called "pineappling".

 When you stop over-shampooing your hair, it's a MUST that we find ways to make that BELOVED wash day definition last much longer.
 And guess what boo!!
 Pineappling is a wonderful technique for preserving those precious curls while you're rolling around in bed (snoring all loud, lol), giving you your best 2nd, 3rd and even 4th day hair.

-What is a Pineapple Protective Style
+What is a Natural Hair Pineapple Protective Style

 Gotta love that protective pineapple, haa.
-The pineapple is a loose, high ponytail on top of your head, that prevents the frizz, knots and flattened curls that come with lying on a pillow.
+The natural hair pineapple is a loose, high ponytail on top of your head, that prevents the frizz, knots and flattened curls that come with lying on a pillow.
 This way, only the sides and back of your hair will be subject to your tossing and turning.

-What You’ll Need To Pineapple Your Hair
+What You'll Need To Pineapple Your Black Natural Hair

 - A scrunchie or any type of loose ponytail holder (The best option is PREMIUM No-Crease Snap-Off Hair Ties By Snappee).